By: Adena Vanderjagt, Manager, Indigenous Services

 Did you know?

-MNP Energy and Utilities has an Indigenous Services team, including experts on the requirements of the IAA in relation to Indigenous rights.
-These experts guide Indigenous nations and proponents through the IAAC process in relation to the rights of Indigenous peoples.
+MNP Energy and Utilities has an Indigenous Services team, including advisors on the requirements of the IAA in relation to Indigenous rights.
+They guide Indigenous nations and proponents through the IAAC process in relation to the rights of Indigenous peoples.

 In order to see how these Guidance documents and Policy Contexts are operationalized, look to the Tailored Impact Statement Guidelines for the Gazoduq Project.
 In this document, it is recommended by the IAAC that proponents share Valued Component ("VC") "…studies with Indigenous peoples prior to assessing the impact on their rights or interests"12 as well as discuss with Indigenous peoples how to best reflect the assessment of impacts on rights.
 This could include "Indigenous-led studies".13